Heideggerian terminology: Destruktion

 Added to this is that the being of everything else on the planet poses an issue for man, as humanity deals with things as what they are and persons as who they are.
 Only persons, for example, relate to others as meaningful and fitting meaningfully into and with other things and/or activities.
 Only man, being that is in the manner of existence, can encounter another entity in its instrumental character.
 Again, 'to be an issue' means to be concerned about something and to care for something.
 In other words, being of Dasein as existence is so constituted that in its very being it has a caring relationship to its own being.
-This relationship is not a theoretical or self-reflective one, but rather a pre-theoretical one which Heidegger calls a relation or compartment of understanding.
+This relationship is not a theoretical or self-reflective one, but rather a pre-theoretical one which Heidegger calls a relation or comportment of understanding.
 Dasein understands itself in its own being or Dasein is in the manner that its being is always disclosed to it.
 It is this disclosure of being that differentiates Dasein from all other beings.
 This manner of being of Dasein to which it relates or comports itself is called 'existence'.
 Further, it is essential to have a clear understanding of the term 'ownmost'.
 It is the English rendering of the German wesen translated usually as 'essence' (the 'what'ness).
 The verbal form of German term wesen comes closer to the Indian root vasati, which means dwelling, living, growing, maturing, moving etc. Thus, this verbal dynamic character implied in the word wesen is to be kept in mind to understand the nuance of the Heideggerian usage of 'existence'.
 If traditionally wesen had been translated as essence in the sense of 'whatness', for Heidegger such a translation is unfit to understand what is uniquely human.
 Heidegger takes the form of existence from the Latin word ex-sistere (to stand out of itself) with an indication of the unique characteristic of the being of man in terms of a dynamic 'how' as against the traditional conception in terms of 'whatness'.
 Hence existence for Heidegger means how Dasein in its very way of being is always outside itself in a relationship of relating, caring as opposed to a relationship of cognitive understanding to other innerworldly beings.
 Thereby, it is to differentiate strictly, what is ownmost to Dasein from that of other modes of beings that Heidegger uses the term 'existence' for the being of man.
-For what is ownmost to other modes of beings, he uses the term present-at-hand.
-The various elements of Existence are called 'existentials' and that of what is present-at-hand are called the 'categories'.
+For what is ownmost to other modes of beings, he uses the term 'present-at-hand'.

+The various elements of existence are called 'existentials' and that of what is present-at-hand are called the 'categories'.
 According to Heidegger "man alone exists, all other things are (they don't exist)".
 It is important to understand that this notion of 'existence' as what is ownmost to man is not a static concept to be defined once and for all in terms of a content, but has to be understood in terms of something that is to be enacted that varies from individual to individual and from time to time unlike other beings that have a fixed essence.